A speed and departure time optimization algorithm for the Pollution-Routing Problem: Computational Experiments

-The proposed algorithm was integrated into the ILS-SP-SOA matheuristic of \cite{KramerSVC14}, which makes use of an adaptive speed matrix through the search to keep track of speed decisions.
-Instead of SOA, the SDTOA is executed on each route associated to a local optimal solution found by the ILS, returning routes with optimized speeds and departure times.
-These routes are stored in a pool that are further combined together by means of integer programming over a set partitioning (SP) formulation.
+The proposed algorithm was integrated into the ILS-SP-SOA matheuristic of \cite{KramerSVC14}, which makes use of an adaptive speed matrix during the search to keep track of speed decisions.
+The speed and departure time optimization algorithm is executed on each route associated to a local optimum of ILS.
+These routes are also stored in a pool and used to generate new solutions by means of integer programming over a set partitioning (SP) formulation.